 |There are hundreds of sources available besides official forums and docs.

 Enough of discussions!
 Let’s make a final decision considering the above discussions in which WordPress solution is better for your needs.

 Which is Better for You?

-The confusion created by the similar domains and similar functionality.
-Another reason for the confusion is Matt Mullenweg, co-founder of WordPress application and founder of Automattic, which owns the cloud-hosted service WordPress.com, a lot of the Automattic employees are regular contributors of WordPress.org application.
+The confusion created by similar domains and similar functionality.
+Another reason for the confusion is Matt Mullenweg, co-founder of WordPress application and founder of Automattic, which owns the cloud-hosted service WordPress.com, a lot of the Automattic employees are regular contributors to the WordPress.org application.

 WordPress.com is similar to renting a house.
 You have limited power and control over what you can and cannot do.
 WordPress.org is like owning a house, where you have full control and you can do anything that you want.

-Go with WordPress.com, if you are a personal blogger and you don’t care about making money from your website, if you don’t want to make your hands dirty in customizing design and website behavior.
-If your main focus is publishing in a hassle free environment, then WordPress.com hosted version is the best for you.
+Go with WordPress.com if you are a personal blogger, if you don’t care about making money from your website, and if you don’t want to make your hands dirty in customizing your website.
+If your main focus is publishing in a hassle-free environment, then WordPress.com is the best option for you.

-If you are a full-time blogger or developer and want to make money in every possible way from your site, then I recommend the self-hosted WordPress.
+If you are a full-time blogger or developer and want to make money in every possible way from your site, then I recommend self-hosted WordPress.
 It gives you the freedom and flexibility to grow your website the way you want.
-Want to run a membership website or eCommerce website?
-Self-hosted WordPress is the best option surely.
+If you want to run a membership website or eCommerce website, then self-hosted WordPress is the best option surely.